JD Sports: Sponsorship

-JD Sports is the official supplier and sponsor of association football teams, players, and associations.
+In 2017, JD Sports were selected to sponsor the Cymru Premier and the Welsh Cup in Wales.
+They are also an official supplier and sponsor of association football teams, players, and associations.
 In August 2008, JD Sports announced sponsorship deals with AFC Bournemouth, Charlton Athletic, Dundee United, Blackpool, Luton Town & Oldham Athletic.
+On 21 April 2026, JD Sports announced a new sponsorhip agreement with Polish club Wisła Kraków, further expanding the company's portfolio of partnerships within European football.

 Controversies

 Mistreatment of staff

 The company has been the subject of accusations of mistreatment of its UK warehouse staff, with comparisons being made to Victorian "dark satanic mills" and "prison" conditions in 2016 and 2019.

 Go Outdoors

 The company pushed its subsidiary, Go Outdoors, into administration in June 2020.
 It then bought it back from administrators with the creditors losing much of their money.

 Alleged breaches of competition law

 The company along with Leicester City were placed under investigation by the Competition and Markets Authority (CMA) due to alleged breaches in competition law in September 2021.
 The investigation was in regard to anti-competitive agreements over the sale of club branded merchandise in the UK.
 Both JD Sports and Leicester City said they were 'fully cooperating' with the CMA.